tommyod/KDEpy/docs/source/literature.rst

   https://doi.org/10.2307/30044198.

   - Gives a formula for unit balls in any dimension and any :math:`p`-norm.
-    This result is used to normalize kernels in any dimension and norm.
+    This result is used to normalize kernels in any dimension and norm in KDEpy.

 Other resources
 ---------------